-- 2.20 Conditions relating to noise nuisance will usually concern steps appropriate to control the levels of noise emanating from premises.
-This might be achieved by a simple measure such as ensuring that doors and windows are kept closed after a particular time, or more sophisticated measures like the installation of acoustic curtains or rubber speaker mounts.
-Any conditions appropriate to promote the prevention of public nuisance should be tailored to the type, nature and characteristics of the specific premises.
-Licensing authorities should be aware of the need to avoid inappropriate or disproportionate measures that could deter events that are valuable to the community, such as live music.
-Noise limiters, for example, are very expensive to purchase and install and are likely to be a considerable burden for smaller venues. - 2.21 As with all conditions, those relating to noise nuisance may not be appropriate in certain circumstances where provisions in other legislation adequately protect those living in the area of the premises.
-But as stated earlier in this Guidance, the approach of licensing authorities and responsible authorities should be one of prevention and when their powers are engaged, licensing authorities should be aware of the fact that other legislation may not adequately cover concerns raised in relevant representations and additional conditions may be appropriate. - 2.22 Where applications have given rise to representations, any appropriate conditions should normally focus on the most sensitive periods.
+2.17 Conditions relating to noise nuisance will usually concern steps appropriate to control the levels of noise emanating from premises.
+This might be achieved by a simple measure such as ensuring that doors and windows are kept closed after a particular time, or persons are not permitted in garden areas of the premises after a certain time.
+More sophisticated measures like the installation of acoustic curtains or rubber speaker mounts to mitigate sound escape from the premises may be appropriate.
+However, conditions in relation to live or recorded music may not be enforceable in circumstances where the entertainment activity itself is not licensable (see chapter 16).
+Any conditions appropriate to promote the prevention of public nuisance should be tailored to the type, nature and characteristics of the specific premises and its licensable activities.
+Licensing authorities should avoid inappropriate or disproportionate measures that could deter events that are valuable to the community, such as live music.
+Noise limiters, for example, are expensive to purchase and install and are likely to be a considerable burden for smaller venues.

+2.18 As with all conditions, those relating to noise nuisance may not be appropriate in certain circumstances where provisions in other legislation adequately protect those living in the area of the premises.
+But as stated earlier in this Guidance, the approach of licensing authorities and responsible authorities should be one of prevention and when their powers are engaged, licensing authorities should be aware of the fact that other legislation may not adequately cover concerns raised in relevant representations and additional conditions may be appropriate.

+2.19 Where applications have given rise to representations, any appropriate conditions should normally focus on the most sensitive periods.
 For example, music noise from premises usually occurs from mid-evening until either late-evening or early-morning when residents in adjacent properties may be attempting to go to sleep or are sleeping.
-In certain circumstances, conditions relating to noise immediately surrounding the premises may also prove appropriate to address any disturbance anticipated as customers enter and leave. - 2.23 Measures to control light pollution will also require careful thought.
+In certain circumstances, conditions relating to noise immediately surrounding the premises may also prove appropriate to address any disturbance anticipated as customers enter and leave.

+2.20 Measures to control light pollution will also require careful thought.
 Bright lighting outside premises which is considered appropriate to prevent crime and disorder may itself give rise to light pollution for some neighbours.
-Applicants, licensing authorities and responsible authorities will need to balance these issues. - 2.24 Beyond the immediate area surrounding the premises, these are matters for the personal responsibility of individuals under the law.
+Applicants, licensing authorities and responsible authorities will need to balance these issues.

+2.21 Beyond the immediate area surrounding the premises, these are matters for the personal responsibility of individuals under the law.
 An individual who engages in antisocial behaviour is accountable in their own right.
 However, it would be perfectly reasonable for a licensing authority to impose a condition, following relevant representations, that requires the licence holder or club to place signs at the exits from the building encouraging patrons to be quiet until they leave the area, or that, if they wish to smoke, to do so at designated places on the premises instead of outside, and to respect the rights of people living nearby to a peaceful night.

-Determining actions that are appropriate for the promotion of the licensing objectives other persons, and representations made by the applicant or premises user as the case may be.
+Determining actions that are appropriate for the promotion of the licensing objectives

-9.41 Licensing authorities are best placed to determine what actions are appropriate for the promotion of the licensing objectives in their areas.
+9.42 Licensing authorities are best placed to determine what actions are appropriate for the promotion of the licensing objectives in their areas.
 All licensing determinations should be considered on a case-by-case basis.
-They should take into account any representations or objections that have been received from responsible authorities or
+They should take into account any representations or objections that have been received from responsible authorities or other persons, and representations made by the applicant or premises user as the case may be.